Frequently Asked Questions About OWI Defense

 Far too frequently a lawyer’s financial interest in taking a client’s case to trial will potentially interfere with what decision is best for a client.
 When it comes to pre trial consultation I believe there is no room for misunderstanding.
 It is the client who will be left with the consequences of an adverse trial verdict and not the attorney; an attorney who will exit a legal defense with the prospect of a far greater fee should trial be encouraged.
 As a result, I am never hesitant to communicate my best advice based upon over twenty years of experience in all parts of Indiana to help guide us to the best decisions on your behalf.
 A client deserves nothing less than the fullest, candid and most complete information I can provide as to whether trial is right for them.

-Who will be responsible for defending my DUI case at Stark Law Offices?
+Who will be responsible for defending my DUI case at Stark DUI Lawyers?